 A slipped disc in the lower back typically can cause dull or sharp pain, weakness, tingling, and numbness below the waist.
 Slipped disc symptoms can be isolated in the lower back, or can radiate through the buttocks and down the legs.

 Since the symptoms of a slipped disc are similar to those of other back conditions, it is important to obtain a proper diagnosis from a physician before attempting any treatment.
 Your physician likely will first conduct a physical examination and record your medical history, then issue tests such as an X-ray, CT scan or slipped disc MRI.
 When a proper diagnosis is made, your physician will likely prescribe a conservative treatment plan that may include bed rest, over-the-counter anti-inflammatory medication, exercise and activity modification.

 Most patients respond well to conservative slipped disc treatments, but those who still experience chronic pain and other limiting symptoms may benefit from prescription medications or steroid injections.
 When symptoms fail to improve after all conventional therapies have been exhausted, slipped disc surgery may be an option.

 Patients considering back surgery for treatment of a slipped, herniated or ruptured disc should know that there are less-invasive options to traditional open back surgery available at Laser Spine Institute.
 Our minimally invasive procedures have relieved slipped disc symptoms for tens of thousands of patients.
-For a free review of your MRI or CT scan, or to learn more about our procedures, contact Laser Spine Institute today.
+To schedule your initial consultation, or to learn more about our procedures, contact Laser Spine Institute today.